 Registration fees are calculated based on distance percentages for each jurisdiction in which your vehicle or fleet operates.

-Fees are payable by personal check, business check, cashier's check or money order in person, online via electronic check (ACH), or credit card (a service charge of 25 cents plus 2.25 percent will be added).
+Certified Funds are required as payment on all new Texas Apportioned Accounts.
+Certified Funds are cash, certified checks, or money orders.
+For established accounts, fees are payable by cash, personal check, business check, cashier's check or money order in person, online via electronic check (ACH), or credit card (a service charge of 25 cents plus 2.25 percent will be added).

 Proof of Heavy Vehicle Use Tax (HVUT), IRS Form 2290

 The Heavy Use Vehicle Tax (HVUT) is a tax paid to the Internal Revenue Service (IRS).
 Federal law requires proof of payment of the HVUT when vehicles with a gross weight of 55,000 pounds (24,948 kg.) or more are registered.